What is Plantar Fasciitis?

 Traction Plantar Fasciitis

-Plantar fasciitis symptoms usually exacerbated via “traction” (or stretching) forces on the plantar fascia.
+You can exacerbate plantar fasciitis symptoms via “traction” (or stretching) forces on the plantar fascia.
 In simple terms, you repeatedly overstretch your plantar fascia.
-The most common reason for the overstretching is an elongated arch due to either poor foot biomechanics (e.g. overpronation) or weakness of your foot arch muscles.
+The most common reason for the overstretching is an elongated arch due to either poor foot biomechanics (e.g. overpronation) or your foot arch muscles’ weakness.

 Compression Plantar Fasciitis